Matheus França: Crystal Palace

 On 1 August 2023, it was reported that Flamengo negotiated França's potential transfer to Premier League club Crystal Palace, for a reported fee around €20 million (about R$104 million), plus €5m in bonuses.
-On 5 August, França officially joined Crystal Palace on a five-year contract.
+On 5 August, França officially joined Crystal Palace on a five-year contract; he was given the number 11 which had previously been worn by Wilfried Zaha.
 On 21 October, he made his debut for the club in a 4–0 loss against Newcastle United.

 França made his first start for the club on 4 January 2024 in a 0–0 draw with Everton in the third round of the FA Cup and was voted man of the match by Palace supporters following his performance.
 On 24 February, he registered his first assist for the club in a 3–0 win against Burnley, setting up a goal for Jordan Ayew.
 He also won a penalty in the same match which was subsequently scored by Jean-Philippe Mateta.
-On 2 April 2025, França scored his first goal for Palace, a 92-minute equalizer in a 1-1 away draw against Southampton.
+On 2 April 2025, França scored his first goal for Palace, a 92-minute equalizer in a 1–1 away draw against Southampton.

+On 4 September 2026, França moved on loan to Alverca in Portugal.